ETIOLOGY - HEREDITY

 It's about a syndrome with strong heredity.
 If one of the parents has this syndrome, then the children have a 50% chance to be born with the same syndrome.
 In many cases, however, it is a new mutation that is created during conception.

-Almost recently it has been identified genes that are responsible for this syndrome.
+Almost recently genes that are responsible for this syndrome have been identified.
 Genetic defects are not detected in all cases.